benoute/webfetch-mcp/README.md

 # webfetch-mcp

-MCP server that fetches URLs and converts HTML to clean Markdown.
+MCP server that fetches URLs and converts HTML or PDF content to clean Markdown.

 ## Quick Start